Drop Foot Physical Therapy

 Here are some examples of behaviors that can increase your risk of developing drop foot:

-- Prolonged kneeling.
-Occupations that require you to kneel for long periods of time can increase your risk for developing drop foot.
+- Prolonged kneeling — Occupations that require you to kneel for long periods of time can increase your risk of developing drop foot.

-- Wearing a leg cast.
-Plaster casts can compress the peroneal nerve when they enclose the ankle and end just below the knee.
+- Wearing a leg cast — Plaster casts can compress the peroneal nerve when enclosing the ankle and ending just below the knee.

 Drop Foot Treatment